microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## FAQ

-### How to perform de-identified $export oeration on the FHIR server?
+### How to perform de-identified $export operation on the FHIR server?
 De-identified export is an extension of the standard FHIR $export operation that takes de-identification config details as additional parameters.
 Here are the steps to enable and use de-identified export:

 #### Configuration